Kubernetes cluster on Linode.

 Scheduling upgrades during low-traffic windows minimizes user impact.
 In multi-cluster environments, a GitOps workflow can treat version upgrades as code, enabling consistent, repeatable rollouts across environments, reducing manual effort and risk.

-Optimize Costs with the LKE Pricing Model
+How to Optimize Costs with LKE's Pricing

 LKE’s pricing model is transparent—you pay only for what you use: compute nodes, load balancers, and storage.
 This makes it easy to monitor spend but also places responsibility on you to avoid overprovisioning.